 This post is a guide on how to use the dipole antenna set in various configurations.
 First we'll show and explain about what's included in the set:

 - 1x dipole antenna base with 60cm RG174 cable and SMA Male connector.
 This is the dipole base where the telescopic antennas connect to.
 The short run of RG174 is decoupled from the base elements with a ferrite choke.
 This helps to prevent the feed line from interfering with the dipole radiation pattern.
-On the inside of the base the two dipole element sides are connected with a 100 kOhm resistor to help bleed off any static.
 The dipole has a 1/4 inch female screw on the bottom, which allows you to use standard camera mount products for mounting.

 - 1x 3 meter RG174 coax cable extension.
 This coax cable extension allows you to mount the antennas in a place that gets better reception.
 E.g. outside on a window, or higher up.